Black History Month 2023: 10 great ways to celebrate

 A Harvard-educated author and historian known as the "Father of Black History," Woodson and his Association for the Study of African American Life and History proposed a "Negro History Week" back in 1926, in an effort to spotlight Black-American history in education curriculums across the country.

 Fifty years later, during the height of the civil rights movement, then-President Gerald Ford expanded the weeklong celebration into Black History Month.

 Carter G. Woodson originally chose the second week of February for "Negro History Week" to coincide with the birthdays of two American icons: Frederick Douglass and Abraham Lincoln.
 Forty-five years ago, President Ford expanded the event to run throughout the entire month of February; it has been recognized during the second month of the year by every U.S. president ever since.

 1. Fill your bookshelves with the lives of Black women

 'Tis the season to cuddle up with a good book, so take the opportunity to pick up one centered on and penned by Black-American women.
-Memoirs including Just As I Am by the late, great Cicely Tyson, Men We Reaped by Jesmyn Ward, Hunger by Roxanne Gay and Becoming by First Lady Michelle Obama are all great starting points.
+Recent memoirs including Finding Me by legendary actress Viola Davis, Constructing a Nervous System by Pulitzer Prize-winning writer Margo Jefferson, The Light We Carry by First Lady Michelle Obama and Token Black Girl, the debut of Danielle Prescod, are all great starting points.